 Neither Alinta nor AGL sell electricity to Western Australian residents due to state government regulation.
 They do, however, sell natural gas.

-Alinta Energy natural gas customers receive the Fair Go 35 – a no lock-in contract with a 35% discount off gas usage charges for 12 months.
+Alinta Energy natural gas customers have three options: Fair Go 25, Fair Go 30 and Fair Go 35.
+The first option has a 25% direct debit discount on usage charges for three years, the second has a 30% discount for two years, and the third has a 35% discount for one year.
 In 2017, AGL entered the WA Gas market with three deals – the Set and Forget, Savers and AGL Fixed Rate.
 The Set and Forget and Savers operate similarly to other states, providing a direct debit or pay on time discount off usage charges respectively.
 The Fixed Rate deal freezes your gas rates for two years, protecting you from the rising costs of natural gas.

 AGL is often the cheaper of the two retailers in SA and NSW, according to our calculations.
 However, Alinta is typically at its most competitive in Victoria and Queensland.
 Once again, we should stress that the prices used in this comparison are only indicative and you should use our price comparison tool to receive prices that more accurately reflect your circumstance.